steppedreckoner/TowerDefense/ReadMe.txt

 --Multi-Target tower (archer tower? upgrade increases number of targets. store targets in array. on upgrade, replace array with one of bigger size).
 --Railgun/Laser tower (Hits all targets in its path)

--Projectiles originate from the end of the gun barrel (currently spawn not quite at center of tower).
+-(DONE) Projectiles originate from the end of the gun barrel (currently spawn not quite at center of tower).

 -(DONE) Player controlled AOE actions (eg set all enemies on fire within radius x of mouse click) --(DONE) Fire